EmaCerez/HAX815X_Minesweeper/README.md

 ### Terminal Game : Installation from Git_Hub

-If you already download it from the previous part, this part is optionnal:
+If you've already downloaded it from the previous part, this part is optionnal:

 ```
   devtools::install_github("EmaCerez/HAX815X_Minesweeper")